data-dot-all/dataall/CONTRIBUTING.md

 We deeply appreciate everyone who takes the time to make a contribution.
 We will review all contributions as quickly as possible.
 As a reminder, opening an issue discussing your change before you make it is the best way to smooth the PR process.
 This will prevent a rejection because someone else is already working on the problem, or because the solution is incompatible with the architectural direction.

 During the PR process, expect that there will be some back-and-forth.
-Please try to respond to comments in a timely fashion, and if you don't wish to continue with the PR, let us know.
-If a PR takes too many iterations for its complexity or size, we may reject it.
-Additionally, if you stop responding we may close the PR as abandoned.
-In either case, if you feel this was done in error, please add a comment on the PR.
+Please try to respond to comments in a timely fashion, and work with us to get the best outcome for the data.all project.
+If you don't wish to continue with the PR, let us know.

 If we accept the PR, a [maintainer](MAINTAINERS.md) will merge your change and usually take care of backporting it to appropriate branches ourselves.

 If we reject the PR, we will close the pull request with a comment explaining why.
 This decision isn't always final: if you feel we have misunderstood your intended change or otherwise think that we should reconsider then please continue the conversation with a comment on the PR and we'll do our best to address any further points you raise.
+If a PR takes too many iterations for its complexity or size, we may reject it.
+Additionally, if you stop responding we may close the PR as abandoned.
+In either case, if you feel this was done in error, please add a comment on the PR.
+A closed PR can always be re-opened.

 ## Finding contributions to work on
 Looking at the existing issues is a great way to find something to contribute on.
 As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any ['help wanted'](https://github.com/awslabs/aws-dataall/labels/help%20wanted) issues is a great place to start.